akalali/hello-world-conan/README.md

 conan remote list
 ```

-you will get a list of all your remote repository.
+you will get a list of all your remote repositories.
 For a new install this should be:

 ```
 conan-center: https://conan.bintray.com [Verify SSL: True]